MahimaR0927/spotify-clustering-project/README.md

 - Applied K-Means clustering with k=4 chosen via the elbow method/silhouette score
 - Evaluated clusters using silhouette score and stability analysis
 - Visualized clusters with PCA and heatmaps
-- Built a simple recommendation system using cosine similarity to see whether clustering worked.
+- Built a simple recommendation system using cosine similarity to see whether clustering worked, by finding similar songs for a given song input